ldbc/ldbc_snb_interactive_v1_impls/README.md

 ## Directory layout

 Multiple configuration files and scripts use [relative paths to address the data generator's directory](https://github.com/ldbc/ldbc_snb_implementations/search?q=ldbc_snb_datagen).
-Hence, it is recommended to clone the directory of the data generator and the implementations directories next to each other with their names intact.
+Hence, it is recommended to clone the LDBC data generator and the LDBC implementations repositories next to each other with their directory names intact.
 For example:

 * `ldbc`
   * [`ldbc_snb_datagen`](https://github.com/ldbc/ldbc_snb_datagen)